 Environment Director, LVMH

-Sylvie Bénard is Environment Director at LVMH.
+Sylvie Bénard is Environment Director at LVMH Moët Hennessy Louis Vuitton.
 The Environment Department at LVMH has, year after year, contributed to reducing the environmental impact of the Group and its Houses.

 After obtaining a degree in Food Science studies at Cornell University in the U.S., Sylvie earned a PhD in Agricultural Sciences in 1983.

-She joined Hennessy (LVMH Group) as a researcher in food microbiology and was in charge of the eaux de vie quality forecasts management and of sensory analyses.
-In 1992, she started a mission on the environment for LVMH, and in 1995 became the Environment Director of the group.
+She joined Hennessy as a researcher in food microbiology and was in charge of the eaux de vie quality forecasts management and of sensory analyses.
+In 1992, she started a mission on the environment for LVMH, and in 1995 became the Environment Director of the Group.

-She is a member of several associations linked to the environment, and is currently a Member of the Board of the Foundation for Research on Biodiversity, of France Green Cross, of 4D and of the RESP Platform (Geneva).
+She is a member of several associations linked to the environment, and is currently a Member of the Board of the Foundation for Research on Biodiversity, of France Green Cross, of 4D and of the Responsible Ecosystems Sourcing Platform (Geneva).

-She also has been asked by the French Ministry of Environment and Sustainable Development to preside over a committee dedicated to biodiversity career opportunities.
+She also has been asked by the French Ministry of Ecology to preside over a committee dedicated to biodiversity career opportunities.

 Founder and Chief Curator, Luxury Connect Africa, CEO, Luxe Corp.
 Group